Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Results

 We include photomeson production, photopair production, and proton-proton ($pp$) interaction processes in the calculation.
 The number density of cold protons in the comoving frame is assumed to be equal to that of the electrons, $n_{p,\rm cold}^\prime = n_e^\prime \simeq L_e^\prime / (4\pi {R^\prime}^2 c \gamma_{e,\rm min}^\prime m_e c^2)$, and these protons serve as the targets for $pp$ interactions.
 The detailed SEDs are presented in Figure~\ref{fig:leptohadronic-cascade}.
 The cascade emissions from photomeson production and Bethe-Heitler pair production are shown separately; both lie well below the observed SED.

-The results of the all-flavor neutrino spectrum are summarized in Figure~\ref{fig:leptohadronic}.
-Given the IceCube effective area, we calculated the expected number of neutrinos for a time window $T = 58\rm~days$ for the flaring state and $T = 15\rm~yr$ for the quasi-quiescent state, respectively.
+The results {for} the all-flavor neutrino spectrum are summarized in Figure~\ref{fig:leptohadronic}.
+Given the IceCube effective area, we calculated the expected number of neutrinos {for a time window of $T = 58~\rm days$ (flaring state) and $T = 15~\rm yr$ (quasi-quiescent state)}.
 The number of muon neutrinos (and antineutrinos) can be estimated as